quidphp/lemur/README.md

 ## JS

 ### Convention
+- *Strict*: All files declare *use strict* on the first line.
+- *ES5*: All code is compatible with ES5, there is no need for any JavaScript transpiler.
 - *jQuery*: All behaviours and widgets are programmed on top of the jQuery library.
 Many functions are connected with jQuery.fn.
 Custom events are used across the board, a lot of calls to the jQuery [trigger](https://api.jquery.com/trigger/) and [triggerHandler](https://api.jquery.com/triggerHandler/) methods.
 - *Include*: Many scripts are in the include folder.
 These scripts are used for the CMS but can also be reused within the application.